redspread/spread/README.md

 ##Installation

+**OS X**

 `$ brew tap redspread/spread`
 `$ brew install spread`

+**Linux/Windows**

+Make sure Go and Git are installed.

+`go get rsprd.com/spread/cmd/spread`

 ##Quickstart

-This assumes you have a <a href="https://blog.redspread.com/2016/02/04/google-container-engine-quickstart/">running Kubernetes cluster</a>.
+This assumes you have kubectl configured to a running Kubernetes cluster, whether [local](https://github.com/redspread/spread#localkube) or <a href="https://blog.redspread.com/2016/02/04/google-container-engine-quickstart/">remote</a>.

-1. Install Spread with `$ brew tap redspread/spread` then `$ brew install spread`
+1. Install Spread
 2. Clone <a href="http://mattermost.com">Mattermost</a>, the open source Slack `$ git clone http://github.com/redspread/kube-mattermost`
-5. Deploy Mattermost to Kubernetes: `$ spread deploy .`
+5. Deploy Mattermost to Kubernetes: `$ spread build .` (local cluster) or `$ spread deploy .` (remote cluster)
-6. Grab the public IP and put it in your browser to see your self-hosted app!
+6. Copy the IP and put it in your browser to see your self-hosted app!

 For a more detailed walkthrough, see the full <a href="https://github.com/redspread/kube-mattermost">guide</a>.

+##Localkube

+Spread makes it easy to set up and iterate with [localkube](https://github.com/redspread/localkube), a local Kubernetes cluster streamlined for rapid development.

+**Requirements:**

+- Make sure [Docker](https://docs.docker.com/mac/) is set up correctly, including starting `docker-machine` to bring up a VM.
+[1]

+**Getting started:**

+- Run `spread cluster start` to start localkube
+- Sanity check: `kubectl cluster-info`

+**Suggested workflow:**
+- `docker build` the image that you want to work with [2]
+- Create Kubernetes objects that use the image build above
+- Run `spread build .` to deploy to cluster [3]
+- Iterate on your application, updating image and objects running `spread build .` each time you want to deploy changes
+- When finished, run `spread cluster stop` to stop localkube

+[1] For now, we recommend everyone use a VM when working with localkube [2] `spread` will soon integrate building ([#59](https://github.com/redspread/spread/issues/59))
+[3] Since `localkube` shares a Docker daemon with your host, there is no need to push images :)

+[See more](https://github.com/redspread/localkube) for our suggestions when developing code with Localkube.

 ##What's been done so far